 Capital City | Mexico City |

-Currency | Mexican peso |
+Currency | Mexicon Peso |

-Language | Spanish only 92.7%, Spanish and indigenous languages 5.7%, indigenous only 0.8%, unspecified 0.8% |
+Language | Spanish only 92.7%, Spanish and Indigenous languages 5.7%, Indigenous Only 0.8%, Unspecified 0.8% |

-Religion | Roman Catholic 82.7%, Pentecostal 1.6%, Jehovah’s Witness 1.4%, other Evangelical Churches 5%, other 1.9%, none 4.7%, unspecified 2.7% (2010 est.) |
+Religion | Roman Catholic 82.7%, Pentecostal 1.6%, Jehovah's Witness 1.4%, Evangelical 5%, Other 1.9%, None 4.7%, Unspecified 2.7% (2010) |

 Type of Government | Federal Presidential Republic |

-% living in poverty | Poverty headcount ratio at national poverty lines (% of population) 53.2% Population living on less than $10 per day: 73.2% |
+% living in poverty | Poverty headcount ratio at national poverty lines: (% population) 53.2%.
+Population living on less than $10 per day: 73.2% |

 Life Expectancy | 77 years |